Pocket-Greenhaven, Sacramento, California: Early history and agriculture

-The Pocket-Greenhaven area had a brickyard within its boundaries.
-The Sacramento Brickyard Co. was established in 1854 and was considered to be the first brickyard in Northern California.
-In its earlier days, Chinese migrant laborers dug clay out of the clay pit and hauled it by mule to the brickyard.
-The brickyard was strategically placed next to the river so bricks could be transported easily to downtown Sacramento and San Francisco.
-Bricks from this yard were used for the foundation of the State Capitol. the Memorial Auditorium, and other well-known buildings in the region.
-After World War I, a sizeable Japanese population came to the bend and established a peaceful co-existence with the Portuguese community.
-The area continued on as a sparsely inhabited farming community until mid-century plans were beginning to be formulated for the area.
+The Pocket-Greenhaven area also housed the Sacramento Brickyard Co., established in 1854 and considered one of the first brickyards in Northern California.
+In its earlier days, Chinese migrant laborers extracted clay from the local pit and hauled it by mule.
+Positioned next to the river, bricks were easily transported to downtown Sacramento and San Francisco, and were used in the foundations of the State Capitol and Memorial Auditorium.

+After World War I, a sizable Japanese population settled in the bend, establishing a presence alongside the Portuguese community.
+During World War II, when Japanese American families were forced into internment camps, many Portuguese neighbors in the Pocket protected and maintained their homes and farms.
+This community support allowed many Japanese residents to retain their property and return to it after the war, a rare outcome compared to other areas where interned individuals permanently lost their land.
+The area remained a sparsely inhabited farming community until mid-century.

+Suburban development (1950s–1970s)

-In 1958 the first developers, The Lincoln and Parker Development Co. bought the King and Zacharias ranches acquiring more than 700 acres in the area for a "planned community" known as "Greenhaven '70."
-Before any subdivision could be approved by the city, however, Lincoln & Parker was required to present their proposed plan for the Pocket's entire 4,674 acres.
-This plan was known as the Pocket Area General Development Plan and included schools, a shopping center, two churches, a hospital with medical offices, a social-cultural center with a library and a theater, gas stations, a teen center, an open space pavilion, a heliport, a nursery, a motel, a hotel, various shops, a firehouse and a restaurant.
+In 1958, developers The Lincoln and Parker Development Co. purchased the King and Zacharias ranches, acquiring over 700 acres for a planned community initially called "Greenhaven '70."
+Before approving any subdivisions, the city required a comprehensive master plan for the Pocket's entire 4,674 acres.
+This Pocket Area General Development Plan included schools, shopping centers, churches, a hospital, a library, and a theater.

-1959 Following the annexation of the area in 1959, the Greenhaven area was incorporated into the City of Sacramento.
-The city's Planning Commission passed the general development plan for the area on July 11, 1961.
-On Sept.
-7 of that year, the city council adopted the plan.
-After this, the land was assessed and zoned urban even though it was still agricultural, causing higher property taxes for the farmers.
-Many of the farmers could not keep up with these higher taxes due to less profitability in farming and had to sell their land.
+Following the annexation of the area in 1959, Greenhaven was incorporated into the City of Sacramento.
+The city's Planning Commission passed the general development plan in July 1961, and the city council adopted it fully that September.
+The subsequent rezoning from agricultural to urban use increased property taxes, prompting many of the remaining farmers to sell their land.

-1961–62 the new "Greenhaven 70" project was acclaimed in 1962 the "Best Planned Community of the Year" by the National Association of Home Builders.
-An advertisement from the same year recognizes Greenhaven 70 as "the start of tomorrow" and notes that this then-future community will present "a new and better way of living for the entire family."